ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getContentPin*

-Retrieves the current Content PIN, a four-digit numeric code used to unlock access to restricted audiovisual content.
-This function ensures secure access control by providing the PIN set by the user.
+Retrieve the current content PIN set for your device, which is used to manage access to restricted content or parental controls.
+This function helps ensure secure viewing by allowing users to verify or update their PIN settings as needed.

 ### Related Functions
-[setContentPin](#setContentPin) : Sets the Content PIN to a new four-digit numeric code.
+[setContentPin](#setContentPin) : Update the content PIN to control access to restricted content.

 ### Events